harriott/vimfiles/QR/variants.md

 #### settings
     :Bufferize sy  " :h syn-list
 	:hi
-    :Inspect  " to see what's highlighting under the cursor :se synmaxcol=0  " removes 3000 character limit (:se smc) :so $VIMRUNTIME/syntax/hitest.vim
+    :Bufferize Inspect  " to see what's highlighting under the cursor :se synmaxcol=0  " removes 3000 character limit (:se smc) :so $VIMRUNTIME/syntax/hitest.vim
     :sy sync fromstart  " but can't find any way to check this setting